the meaning of the words: A killing center

 A killing center...

-Is considered as a place to which populations are transported in order to carry out their assassination upon their arrival on site.
+Is considered a place to which people are directed in order to carry out their assassination upon arrival on site.

 When and how did the expression appear?